jkmoore/audio-based-game/README.md

 right side of the screen shows whether the player needs to raise, lower, or keep steady the pitch of their voice to destroy the incoming enemy.

-To run the game, first gather all HTML, CSS, and JavaScript files as well as the "Images" folder in one directory.
-If using Safari, ensure "Allow Media Capture on Insecure Sites" is checked under Develop > WebRTC, then open "Game.html" in Safari, allow microphone access, and click the "Start the game" button to begin.
-If using Google Chrome, download and launch the "Web Server for Chrome" extension, choose the directory containing all the game files, open the provided link, click on "Game.html", and then allow microphone access and click the button to begin.

 We have tested the game with console messages in the draw() and update() functions, which are called rapidly and continually throughout the game.
 These console messages, commented out in "Game.js", display various metrics of incoming audio: volume, position in the frequency spectrum, and estimated